Estimated reading time: 13 minutes

 So, how long will an average consumer drone stay airborne?

-Most consumer drones last between 15 to 30 minutes.
+Most consumer drones last between 15 and 30 minutes.
 Most entry-level drones can last between 5 minutes and 10 minutes.
 If you want to fly your drone for a long time, it’s advisable to purchase extra batteries.

 Now let’s discuss what influences how long a drone can last airborne and some practical ways to extend the battery life.